LanGuo/seinfeldNLP/GPT-2_seinfeld_exp.md

 Oh by the way, did I mention I only have one GPU (GeForce GTX 1050) on my laptop with 2GB memory?
 This is not nearly enough for training such a big model.
 So I resorted to using CPU for training.

 If I run training with `--per_gpu_train_batch_size=4`, which is the default, I needed more RAM than the 15.5GB+8GB swap current available.
-One option is to increase the swap to 16GB, thanks to []() for these commands.
+One option is to increase the swap to 16GB.
+Thanks to [this post](https://bogdancornianu.com/change-swap-size-in-ubuntu/) for the commands below.
 ```
 (huggingface) (base) ~/virtual_envs/huggingface/src/transformers/examples master $ sudo swapoff -a